 The 1350 Site is located at 1,350 feet above mean sea level (AMSL), up-slope from the main portal and concentrator facility (Figure 2.1).
 The site contained an estimated 60,000 cubic yards of material derived from advancement of the 1350 portal, which began in 1978 and continued intermittently through 1985.
-Waters collected near the adit opening are redirected back into the mine water collection system.
 Flow from the site is low, generally less than 10 gpm, and the drainage remains near-neutral.
 Other characteristics of the drainage (Figures 2.9 to 2.19) include a sulfate load, generally low metal concentrations, and localized iron staining.
-The results of ABA sampling demonstrate that although some of the rock is potentially acid generating, the majority of the material remains near-neutral.
-Small areas containing rock with the greatest pyrite content have produced acidic oxidation products, but they are limited in extent and do not have a significant effect on the pile drainage.
-Monitoring in Greens Creek, below the confluence with the 1350 drainage, indicates a small but detectable influence from this site.
+The results of

+ABA sampling demonstrate that although some of the rock is potentially acid generating, the majority of the material remains near-neutral.

 After evaluating reclamation alternatives for the 1350 Site, it was determined that removal of the production rock for disposal in the underground mine as backfill was the best option to achieve closure of the site.
 Removal activities commenced in 2005 and have continued on an intermittent basis.
 Removal is performed during the drier summer months to minimize erosion and sediment production from the excavation and haulage activities.
+The material is hauled to a lined, temporary storage pad at Site 23 and then hauled underground as mine operations allow.
 There was no removal in 2006, 2009 or 2012 due to limited availability of space underground and/or at the temporary storage pad at Site 23.
-From 2005 through 2013, a total surveyed quantity of 39,473 bcy of material has been removed from the 1350 Site.
-Of this total, approximately 5,645 bcy was removed in 2013.
-A photograph of the area where the 2013 removal activities occurred is presented as Figure 2.35.
+From 2005 through 2014, a total surveyed quantity of approximately 50,700 bcy of material has been removed from the 1350 Site.
+Of this total, approximately 11,200 bcy was removed in 2014.
+A photograph of the area where the 2014 removal activities occurred is presented as Figure 2.35.
+A photo of this report.
+Figure 2.36 shows a photograph of the Site 23 temporary storage pad following completion of the 2014 removal activities.
+The 1350 material was blended with lime during placement on the storage pad to ensure neutralization of acidic oxidation products.